-INTRODUCTION TO GEOGRAPHICAL INFORMATION SYSTEMS
+GGE02332 INTRODUCTION TO GEOGRAPHICAL INFORMATION SYSTEMS

-Two of:

-GEOG1131 - Human Geography 1: Population, Migration & Human Settlement and

-GEOG1132 - Human Geography 2: World Economy, Agriculture & Food OR

-GEOG1231 - Earth Environments 1: Geomorphology & Soils and

-GEOG1232 - Earth Environments 2: Climate & The Biosphere.

-OR Two of:

-GEOL1101 - Farth Science 1: Farth Materials & Plate Tectonics and

-GEOL1102 - Earth Science 2: Earth Processes and Earth History OR

-GEOL1103 - Earth Science 3: Minerals and Minerals Deposits and

-GEOL1104 - Earth Science 4: Geological Maps and Environmental Geology.
+Two of: GEOG1131 - Human Geography 1: Population, Migration & Human Settlement and GEOG1132 - Human Geography 2: World Economy, Agriculture & Food OR GEOG1231 - Earth Environments 1: Geomorphology & Soils and GEOG1232 - Earth Environments 2: Climate & The Biosphere.
+OR Two of: GEOL1101 - Earth Science 1: Earth Materials & Plate Tectonics and GEOL1102 - Earth Science 2: Earth Processes and Earth History OR GEOL1103 - Earth Science 3: Minerals and Minerals Deposits and GEOL1104 - Earth Science 4: Geological Maps and Environmental Geology.
+OR HOD Approval

 The course introduces students to the theory and general principles of GIS and to practical skills and hands-on experience in its use: the fundamental concepts and basic functions of a GIS; the properties of GIS maps; the structure of a GIS database; coordinate systems and map projections; methods of performing simple vector and raster spatial analysis.
 In lab exercises students will work with ArcMap to visualize geographic data, create maps, query a GIS database, perform spatial analysis using common analytical tools, and solve geographical problems using a systematic approach.
-The course introduces the core functionality of GIS software packages such as ArcMap, ArcCatalog, and ArcToolbox.
+The course introduces the core functionalities of GIS software applications such as ArcGIS Online, QGIS, ArcMap, ArcCatalog, and ArcToolbox.